cnizzardini/cakephp-swagger-bake/README.md

 ### Annotations

-SwaggerBake requires the use of Annotations to provide additional functionality.
+SwaggerBake provides some optional Annotations for additional functionality.

 #### `@SwagPaginator`
 Use @SwagPaginator on Controller actions that use the